-I recently had a chance to head out to San Francisco, CA for a quick vacation and now that I’m back I find myself still thinking of the ocean, Tartine bread, Napa wine, and Lagunitas brew… My brother and I met up there to spend some time with a good friend of ours and we did it right: Tartine bakery for oat porridge bread and croissants, Bar Tartine for dinner, Napa for wine, and a quick 2 day excursion to Healdsburg to explore the area on Segways while sipping wine and trying not to get run over.
+I recently had a chance to head out to San Francisco, CA for a quick vacation and now that I’m back I find myself still thinking of the ocean, Tartine bread, Napa wine, and Lagunitas brew… My brother and I met up there to spend some time with a good friend of ours and we did it right: Tartine bakery for oat porridge bread and croissants, Bar Tartine for dinner, Napa for wine, and a quick 2-day excursion to Healdsburg to explore the area on Segways while sipping wine and trying not to get run over.

-We planned before leaving to Napa and had a loaf of Tartine oat porridge on pre-order, picked up the night before it was in our packed bag with a charcuterie spread ready for the day.
+We planned before leaving for Napa and had a loaf of Tartine oat porridge on pre-order, picked up the night before it was in our packed bag with a charcuterie spread ready for the day.
 I will be lying if I don’t admit to being just as excited about cutting into that bread as I was about drinking wine and seeing the sights the next day.

 The bread was superb, but you probably already knew I was going to say that.
 The loaf was actually a bit challenging to cut as the crust and crumb were so moist and tender I would almost crush it while slicing.
 About midway through our little lunch, we just gave up on the knife altogether and started ripping pieces off with our bare hands.
 Between the three of us, we almost finished off the entire loaf in that one sitting.
 Wait, we did finish off the whole loaf in that one sitting.